 The Hidden Benefits of Naps: What Science Says About Your Brain’s Recovery

 Naps do more than just make you feel refreshed.
-Research shows that people who nap regularly gain an impressive 15.8 cm³ in total brain volume.
+Research on benefits of naps shows that people who nap regularly gain an impressive 15.8 cm³ in total brain volume.
 This boost equals taking 2.6 to 6.5 years off your brain’s age.
 Many people see napping as a luxury they can’t fit into their day, but science proves it plays a vital role in keeping our brains healthy.

 Research has shown that naps between 30 to 90 minutes can boost cognitive functions, especially when you have aging adults.
 The timing needs careful consideration – naps that go beyond 90 minutes could disrupt your night’s sleep.
 A large study from China revealed an interesting trend: about 60% of people over 65 take hour-long naps after lunch.